LDFR-dev/ezns/README.md

 -   **TCP Connect Scan:** Performs a standard TCP connect scan to identify open ports.
 -   **Custom Port Ranges:** Specify a single port, a range of ports (e.g., 1-1024), or scan all ports (1-65535).
+-   **Host Reachability Check:** Before scanning, the tool checks if the target host is reachable.
+If a single host is specified and it's unreachable, the program will notify the user and exit.
+If a range of IPs is provided, it will notify the user about the unreachable host and continue to the next one.
 -   **Status Identification:**  Clearly identifies ports as "Open", "Closed", or "Filtered".
 -   **User-Friendly Output:** Color-coded output for easy identification of port statuses.